djsigmann/repo-sensible/README.md

 ## Mods
 - see [dependencies.txt](dependencies.txt)

+## Credits
 Shamelessly inspired by a [project completely unrelated to R.E.P.O., modding, or even gaming in general](https://github.com/tpope/vim-sensible)

+## License
+The project is licensed under GNU General Public License v3 or later.